bhumitattarde/kio-fuse-xfstests-analysis/README.md

 At some point, opening (using C’s `open()`) the file (step 1) fails with the message ‘invalid argument’.
 It is not clear whether this happens the first time the file is opened or in future in middle of the loop specified above.

+### generic/020

+#### What does the test do?

+Checks extended attributes of files by perforaming operations like listing a non-existent file, listing an empty file, query non-existant attribute, CRUD operations on attributes etc.

+#### Analysis

+KIO-FUSE fails the test when XFSTESTS tries to query and set time of a (potentially non-existent, not clear) file called `syscalltest` located in the `test` partition. *IF* the file does not exist, should this not be the ideal behaviour?
+If so, why do we fail the test?